 Are you starting College with us in September?
 Are you worried about student finance and not sure where to look?
 We’ve got you covered!
 Student finance can be a scary process, especially if this is the first time you’ve had to deal with it.

-But we’ve put together some useful information and contact below which should help make it an easier and less stressful process.
+We’ve put together some useful information and contact details below which should help make it an easier and less stressful process.

 Financial support is available for eligible students in both the 16-18 and 19+ categories.